Alzex/SelfAssessment/Skills/Async.md

 - Async abstractions interfaces
   - EventEmitter: 🙋 explained
   - Observable/Observer: 🖐️ used
-  - Readable: 🖐️ used
+  - Readable: !
-  - Writable: 🖐️ used
+  - Writable: !
   - Transform: 🖐️ used
   - Async Pool: 🖐️ used
   - Async Queue: 🖐️ used
   - Async Collector: 🖐️ used
-  - Semaphore: 🎓 known
+  - Semaphore: *
-  - Mutex: 🎓 known
+  - Mutex: *
-  - Spin Lock: 🎓 known
+  - Spin Lock: *
 - JavaScript & Node.js specific
   - Timers: 🖐️ used
   - `setImmediate`: 🖐️ used